MarmotDx/First_AI_Proj/README.md

 # First_AI_Proj
 number guesser

-It's a number guesser using a very simple algorithm
+It's a number guesser using a very simple algorithm in javascript